appcelerator-developer-relations/appc-sample-rss/README.md

 * Guide: [Android Themes](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Themes)

 ## Config
 We've made it very easy to change the URL for the RSS feed without touching the code.
-It is set in [app/config.json](alloy/app/config.json) under *global/url* and read as `Alloy.CFG.url` in [app/controllers/master.js](app/controllers/master.js).
-As you can read in the guide we could even set a different value for this propery based on the platform and environment the app runs on.
+It's set in [app/config.json](alloy/app/config.json) under *global/url* and read as `Alloy.CFG.url` in [app/controllers/master.js](app/controllers/master.js).
+As you can read in the guide, we could even set a different value for this propery based on the platform and environment the app runs on.

 * Guide: [Project Configuration File (config.json)](http://docs.appcelerator.com/platform/latest/#!/guide/Project_Configuration_File_(config.json))